-In this article we’ll cover a simple golf practice plan to help you lower your scores.
+In this article, we’ll cover a simple golf practice plan to help you lower your scores.
 The plan includes three skills games that you can implement into your practice routine straight away.

 Table of Contents

-This practice plan contains three skills games which cover all parts of your golf game.
+This practice plan contains three skills games that cover all parts of your golf game.
 If you can spare 2 hours, you can get them all done in one practice session, or split them up and fit them in when you can.

 Scroll down for a little more info, or click on the links below to jump to a section.